Emaar Properties' profits were strengthened by residential property sales of $1.69bn by Emaar Development

 Emaar Malls – which reported a 29 percent increase in H1 2018 revenue to AED 2.103 billion ($573 million) – is expanding its malls business with the launch of Dubai Square, with work progressing on Dubai Hills Mall.

-According to company statistics, more than 67 million people visited Emaar malls in H1 2017, 3 percent more than in 2017.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+According to company statistics, more than 67 million people visited Emaar malls in H1 2017, 3 percent more than in 2017.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.